clappis/ck-benchmarks/README.md

 This project has a dependency to [CK Project](https://github.com/ctuning/ck).
 The previous CK's installation is expected to run this module.

+The programs that were used, were extracted from the [Benchmarks repository](https://github.com/guilhermeleobas/Benchmarks/).
+Feel free to add more programs by doing a pull request.

 Usage
 =============
 #### Pull the repository into CK as follow: